Thin-Film Solar Panels: What You Need to Know

 • Require more installation space

-• Amorphous silicon (a-Si): This type of solar panel has a wide range of applications and lower material costs than traditional solar panels, making it a cost-effective choice.
+• Amorphous silicon (a-Si): Also called flexible solar panels, this type has lower material costs than traditional solar panels, making it a cost-effective choice.
 However, it has a lower power production efficiency and requires a large installation space.
 Additionally, the lifespan of these panels is shorter than most other types of solar panels.

-• Cadmium telluride (CdTe): These panels are easy to manufacture and there is a lot of ongoing research to improve their efficiency, making them a promising option for the future.
+• Cadmium telluride (CdTe): These panels are easy to manufacture.
+There is a lot of ongoing research to improve their efficiency, making them a promising option for the future.
 However, as of now, they have low efficiency levels.
 Another downside is that they contain toxic and hard-to-source materials.

 • Copper indium gallium (di)selenide (CIGS): These panels have the highest efficiency levels of thin-film panels in various conditions and are flexible, making them suitable for many different applications.
 However, their research and availability are limited but progressing.
 They are also more expensive to produce than other thin-film and rigid panels.

 • Organic photovoltaic (OPV): These panels are cheap and easy to produce and install.
 They are environmentally friendly, thin and lightweight.
-However, they have very low-efficiency levels and short expected life spans.
+However, they have very low efficiency levels and don’t last as long.

 Within each type of thin-film solar panel, there are also a variety of unique innovations manufacturers use to create new and better-performing products.
 For instance, several companies are developing thin-film bifacial solar panels, which are able to harness sunlight on both the top and bottom surfaces of the panels for a greater overall electricity yield.